-Capital is comprised of the Company's shareholders' equity and any debt that it may issue.
-As at June 30, 2024, the Company's shareholders' equity was \$1,274,314 (2023 - \$1,246,564) and it had no outstanding long-term debt.
-The capital was comprised from proceeds raised through the issuance of units during the IPO and through private placements and will not be sufficient to cover the Company's day-to-day operational activities for the next twelvemonth period.
+Capital is comprised of the Company's shareholders' equity and any debt that the Company may issue.
+As at December 31, 2024, the Company's shareholders' equity was \$1,156,719 (2023 - \$1,246,564) and no outstanding long-term debt.
+The capital was comprised of proceeds raised through the issuance of units during the IPO and through private placements and will not be sufficient to cover the Company's day-to-day operational activities for the next twelve-month period.
 The Company will be required to raise additional funds to meet its commitments in the next 12 months through equity or debt financings, or mixture of both.